This event is not sponsored by the Alumni Association and does not fall under the benefits of Founding Membership status.

 (Fulfills partial training requirement for the Green Cross as a Certified Traumatologist)

 When: May 3, 2019 / 8:30am – 5:00pm

 Where: Richmont Graduate University- Atlanta Campus, 1900 The Exchange SE, Bldg.
 100

-Target Audience: This is an intermediate level training for professionals, students, and laypersons working with traumatized populations, including disaster survivors.
+Target Audience: Clinical mental health counselors, marriage and family therapists, psychologists, graduate students, and laypersons working with traumatized populations, including disaster survivors.

 Presenter: Dr. Vanessa Snyder

 Dr. Vanessa Snyder is a Licensed Professional Counselor, Licensed Marriage and Family Therapist, Certified Sex Therapist, Certified Traumatologist, and AAMFT Approved Supervisor.
 She is a 2008 graduate as well as the VP of the Institute of Trauma and Recovery and the Dean of Clinical Affairs at Richmont Graduate University.
 She received her PhD in Counselor Education and Supervision from Regent University in VA.
 Her areas of research interests include: trauma in families, sexual abuse and trauma, trauma treatment with play/art therapy, assessment in treatment of adults who experience trauma/complex trauma, secondary traumatic stress, complex trauma model protocol used for human trafficking and dissociative disorders.

 Topic: This GCAT course discusses diagnosis and DSM changes to child and adolescent trauma disorders.
 Attention is focused at treatment issues, treatment modalities, and the effects of crisis and disaster trauma versus long term chronic trauma.
 Specific intervention modalities are taught for skills development.

 Learning Objectives: As a result of attending this workshop, participants will be able to:

 A. Experiences with children who have experienced trauma